matthewwardrop/spec-classes/docsite/docs/usage/basic.md

 ## Keyed Spec Classes

 Most attributes on a spec-class are treated identically and without privilege.
 The one exception to that is an optional `key` attribute.
-Semantically, a key is intended to uniquely identify an instance of a spec-class, and if configured *must* be assigned a value at instantiation time.
+Semantically, a key is intended to uniquely identify an instance of a spec-class within some context, and if configured *must* be assigned a value at instantiation time.
 To indicate that a spec-class should be "keyed", pass the `key` argument to the `spec_class` constructor.
 For example:

 ```python
 @spec_class(key='key')